MicrosoftDocs/cpp-docs/docs/standard-library/view-classes.md

 ---
 # View classes

-A *view* is a lightweight range that refers to elements that it doesn't own (with the exception of [`owning_view`](owning-view-class.md)).
+A *view* is a lightweight range that refers to elements that it doesn't own (except [`owning_view`](owning-view-class.md)).
 A view is typically based on another range and provides a different way of looking at it, whether by transforming or filtering it.
 For example, [`std::views::filter`](filter-view-class.md) is a view that uses the criteria that you specify to select elements from another range.

 When you access the elements in a view, it's done "lazily" so that work is done only when you get an element.
 This makes it possible to combine, or *compose*, views without a performance penalty.